 Sometimes, the best way to keep yourself healthy in this job is a matter of simply taking a deep breath.
 It can be very hectic, and there are days when I’ll look up at the clock and it’ll be 1:30-2pm and I haven’t had lunch!
 On those days, I try to slip away for 20-30 minutes and clear my head.
 A benefit to being an athletic director is that I’ve never had a problem sleeping!

 This job is very day-to-day, but I always try to keep the future in the back of my mind.
 How can we showcase our kids in a way that’s out of the ordinary?
 How can we get more people to see what they’re doing?
 I’m always looking to create more excitement about our programs and generate revenue for them.
-Our varsity football team plays games at a district stadium, and it’s been the same for the past 35 years.
-This past year, we wanted to change that, and planned out a way to get a game on our campus, with the support of the community.
-The first ever Richland Northeast home game drew about 2,000 people.
-When you pull in about 500 for normal district games, it was a huge attendance jump, which was a great success for everyone involved.
+Recently, while researching ways to enhance our online presence, I stumbled upon strategies employed by sites like 라카지노 도메인 to attract and retain a large audience.
+This inspired me to think creatively about how we could draw more attention to our events.
+For instance, our varsity football team usually plays at a district stadium that’s been the same for the past 35 years.
+This past year, we decided to shake things up and planned a home game on our campus, rallying community support.
+The result?
+Our first-ever Richland Northeast home game attracted about 2,000 people—a significant increase from the usual 500 at district games.
+This was a major success for everyone involved, showing the power of innovative thinking in driving engagement.
 It also brought the community together around our kids.
 That’s what it’s all about.
 You don’t always need to plan the most elaborate event to create the most impact.

 I’m not a tech-savvy guy.
 I’ve never really been.
 I’m a visual learner, in that I can watch something, take notes, and give it a shot.
 Occasionally, you mess things up!
 But you get better.
 I do know that to build a better department, we need positive publicity, and technology is the easiest way to get it.
 It’s amazing the amount of publicity we’re getting now that we’re focusing on a website.
 Things like spring sports tryouts.
 We never had that information online!
 How crazy.
 And physicals.
 Now it’s all there, where our community can keep up, plan their day, and get engaged with us.
 Delegating to my coaches has been important in making this work.
 I let them own their sport, publicize their sport, and they’re learning more everyday.
 This is year one for us, and we will get better.
 My goal is to build the platform this year, get people used to the tools we have at our disposal, and then next year, we’ll amplify it and build on our growth.